Airthings/nodejs-ext-api-example/README.md

 ## Using the Airthings Api with Node

-This sample code involves using a simple Node.js webapp as a front-end interface using the simple-oauth2 protocol to authenticate and access the Airthings API using the Authorization Grant Ouath2 flow.
+This sample code involves using a simple Node.js webapp as a front-end interface using the simple-oauth2 library to authenticate and access the Airthings API using the Authorization Grant Ouath2 flow.

 Please note that this is a basic example created only to show how to access information from the Airthings API.
 **Do not** use this code in production without first implementing standard security within your web application.